stain/ro-crate-paper/manuscript.md

 ## Packaging Workflows

 The use of computational workflows has gained prominence, in particular life sciences, typically combining a chain of open source tools in an analytical pipeline.
-While the workflows initially may have been used to improve scalability, it can be argued they both assist in making computated data results FAIR, but at the same time raising additional FAIR challenges when considering the workflows as important research artifacts themselves in order to capture and explain the computational method behind an analysis[ [https://doi.org/10.1162/dint_a_00033](https://doi.org/10.1162/dint_a_00033)
+While the workflows initially may have been used to improve scalability, it can be argued they both assist in making computated data results FAIR, but at the same time raising additional FAIR challenges when considering the workflows as important research artifacts themselves in order to capture and explain the computational method behind an analysis [@doi:10.1162/dint_a_00033].

-Even when researchers follow current best practice for workflow reproducibility,[ https://doi.org/10.1016/j.cels.2018.03.014 https://doi.org/10.1016/j.future.2017.01.012](https://doi.org/10.1016/j.cels.2018.03.014) the communication of that outcome through traditional academic publishing routes with a textual representation adds barriers that hinder reproducibility and FAIR use of the knowledge previously captured in the workflow.
+Even when researchers follow current best practice for workflow reproducibility, [@doi:10.1016/j.cels.2018.03.014] [@doi:10.1016/j.future.2017.01.012] the communication of that outcome through traditional academic publishing routes with a textual representation adds barriers that hinder reproducibility and FAIR use of the knowledge previously captured in the workflow.
 Even as researchers the ambition of FAIR reproducible research, it has not yet become common practice.

-As a real-life example let's look at a metagenomics article [ https://doi.org/10.1038/s41586-019-0965-1](https://doi.org/10.1038/s41586-019-0965-1), where the authors have gone to extraordinary effort to document the individual tools that have been reused, including their citations, versions, settings, parameters and combinations.
-The _Methods_ section is 2 pages in tight double-columns with 24 additional references, supported by data availability on FTP server (60 GB)[ http://ftp.ebi.ac.uk/pub/databases/metagenomics/umgs_analyses/](http://ftp.ebi.ac.uk/pub/databases/metagenomics/umgs_analyses/) and the open source code in GitHub repository[ https://github.com/Finn-Lab/MGS-gut](https://github.com/Finn-Lab/MGS-gut) includes the pipeline as shell scripts and associated analysis scripts in R and Python.
+As a real-life example let's look at a metagenomics article [@doi:10.1038/s41586-019-0965-1], where the authors have gone to extraordinary effort to document the individual tools that have been reused, including their citations, versions, settings, parameters and combinations.
+The _Methods_ section is 2 pages in tight double-columns with 24 additional references, supported by data availability on FTP server (60 GB) [@ebi_ftp_umgs2019] and the open source code in GitHub repository [Finn-Lab/MGS-gut](https://github.com/Finn-Lab/MGS-gut) [@finn-lab-mgsgut] includes the pipeline as shell scripts and associated analysis scripts in R and Python.

-This attention to reporting detail for computational workflows is unfortunately not yet the norm, and although bioinformatics journals have strong _data availability_ requirements they frequently do not require authors to include or cite _software, scripts and pipelines_ used for analysing and producing results[ https://twitter.com/soilandreyes/status/1250721245622079488](https://twitter.com/soilandreyes/status/1250721245622079488) - rather authors are often penalized for doing so [cite?] as it would work against artificial limits on number of pages and references.
+This attention to reporting detail for computational workflows is unfortunately not yet the norm, and although bioinformatics journals have strong _data availability_ requirements they frequently [do not require](https://twitter.com/soilandreyes/status/1250721245622079488) authors to include or cite _software, scripts and pipelines_ used for analysing and producing results[ [@soilandreyes_tweet_2020] - rather authors are often penalized for doing so [cite?] as it would work against artificial limits on number of pages and references.

-However detailed, for a new researcher who wants to reuse a particular computational method they may first want to assess if the described tool and workflow is Re-runnable (executable at all), Repeatable (same results for original inputs on same platform), Reproducible (same results for original inputs with different platform or newer tools) and ultimately Reusable (similar results for different input data), Repurposable (reusing parts of the method for making a new method) or Replicable (rewriting workflow following the method description).[ [https://doi.org/10.3389/fninf.2017.00069](https://doi.org/10.3389/fninf.2017.00069)] [[Goble: What is Reproducibility?
-The R* brouhaha](http://repscience2016.research-infrastructures.eu/img/CaroleGoble-ReproScience2016v2.pdf)]
+However detailed, for a new researcher who wants to reuse a particular computational method they may first want to assess if the described tool and workflow is Re-runnable (executable at all), Repeatable (same results for original inputs on same platform), Reproducible (same results for original inputs with different platform or newer tools) and ultimately Reusable (similar results for different input data), Repurposable (reusing parts of the method for making a new method) or Replicable (rewriting workflow following the method description). [@doi:10.3389/fninf.2017.00069] [@goble_presentation_2016]

 Following the textual description alone, researchers would be forced to jump straight to evaluate "Replicable" by rewriting the pipeline from scratch.
 This can be expensive and error-prone.
 They may would firstly need to install all the software dependencies and reference datasets.
 This can be a daunting task in itself, which may have to be repeated multiple times as workflows typically are developed at small scale on their desktop computer, scaled up to a local cluster, and potentially productionized using cloud instances, each of which will have different requirements for software installations.

-In recent years the situation has been greatly improved by software packaging and container technologies like Docker and Conda, which have seen increased adaptation in life sciences[ https://doi.org/10.1007/s41019-017-0050-4](https://doi.org/10.1007/s41019-017-0050-4) with supporting collaborative efforts like BioConda[ https://doi.org/10.1038/s41592-018-0046-7](https://doi.org/10.1038/s41592-018-0046-7), BioContainers [??] and by Linux distributions themselves (Debian Med[ https://doi.org/10.1186/1471-2105-11-S12-S5](https://doi.org/10.1186/1471-2105-11-S12-S5)) to make more than 7000 software packages available in BioConda alone[ https://anaconda.org/bioconda/](https://anaconda.org/bioconda/) and 9000 containers in BioContainers[ https://biocontainers.pro/#/registry](https://biocontainers.pro/#/registry).
+In recent years the situation has been greatly improved by software packaging and container technologies like Docker and Conda, which have seen increased adaptation in life sciences [@doi:10.1007/s41019-017-0050-4] with supporting collaborative efforts like BioConda [@doi:10.1038/s41592-018-0046-7], BioContainers [??] and by Linux distributions themselves (Debian Med [@doi:10.1186/1471-2105-11-S12-S5] to make more than 7000 software packages available [in BioConda alone] (https://anaconda.org/bioconda/) and 9000 containers [in BioContainers](https://biocontainers.pro/#/registry).
 Docker and Conda has gained integration in workflow systems like Snakemake, Galaxy, Nextflow, meaning a downloaded workflow definition can now be executed on a "blank" machine (except for the workflow engine) with the underlying analytical tools installed on demand.

 # Conclusion